-The Hand Feed a Chickadee program is a winter one, usually running from December through the end of February (in 2024, it will be January and February).
+The Hand Feed a Chickadee program is a winter one, usually running from late December through the end of February (in 2024, it will be January and February).
 These are months when the weather is coldest, meaning the birds need to eat more to stay warm.

 There’s a dedicated area for feeding the birds just to the left of the Nature Center, marked by a wooden fence.

-This program is officially run by the Nature Center on weekend mornings (usually 10 a.m.-noon on Saturdays and Sundays from mid-December through February).
+This program is officially run by the Nature Center on weekend mornings (10 a.m.-noon on Saturdays and Sundays from January through February, 2024).
 During these hours, the Nature Center supplies black oil sunflower seeds, and a naturalist will give you some tips on how to feed the birds.

 Tips for getting birds to eat out of your hand